KalaRohit/Google-AI-Hackathon/README.md

 - **Pre-set Chat Prompts**: We'll add commonly used prompts like 'Summarize this page for me,' reducing the need for manual typing.
 - **Responsive Design**: We aim to create a flexible design for SimpleScript, allowing users to adjust its size and position to fit their screen and website layout.
 - **Security**: We would need to improve our application security, as our API does not validate any user input currently.
 We would need to implement a robust layer of validation to ensure safe and fair usage of Generative AI in our application.
+- **User Privacy**: We would need to make it so that the user has to toggle the extension or whitelist certain websites that the extension can be used on out of respect for their privacy.

 ---
 # References